 This can be very important when constructing a build like a one-shot build or critical hit build, where you’ll want to use a sniper rifle for its headshot damage multiplier or an SMG to boost your critical hit chances a little.
 Of course picking the guns that feel right for you is important, those weapon type bonuses are an easy way of boosting your stats.

 As you progress through the game you’ll start finding higher rarity loot such as specialised, superior, and high-end loot, which come with weapon talents.
 There are a lot of different possible weapon talents you can get for your gun in The Division 2, but for the most part these are bonus stats with no drawback.
-There are also multiple tiers of weapon talents, ranging from normal to superior.
 The higher the rarity of the weapon you’ve looted, the more weapon talents it will come equipped with.
 On high-end weapons there are three talent slots: active talents, handling talents, and holstered talents.

 These can be relatively insignificant when it comes to crafting The Division 2 builds, for example weapon talents like Cannon, which increases your throwing distance, just isn’t the kind of stat you can hinge a playing style on.
 However, other talents can be very helpful for builds, like Ignited, which deals additional damage against burning enemies, making it a great pairing for skills like the Chem Launcher and flamethrower turret.